amd/aocl-compression/README.md

 AOCL_COMPRESS_FAST                  |  Enable fast compression modes that might compromise on compression ratio but compress faster.
 Supported values: {1,2} ZSTD.
 (Disabled by default)
 AOCL_TEST_COVERAGE                  |  Enable GTest, AOCL test bench and third party test bench based CTest suite (Disabled by default)
-AOCL_ENABLE_LOG_FEATURE             |  Enables logging through environment variable `AOCL_ENABLE_LOG` (Disabled by default) CODE_COVERAGE                       |  Enable source code coverage.
-Only supported on Linux with the GCC compiler (Disabled by default)
+AOCL_ENABLE_LOG_FEATURE             |  Enables logging through environment variable `AOCL_ENABLE_LOG` (Disabled by default) CODE_COVERAGE                       |  Enable code coverage (GCC/gcov for Linux and Clang/llvm-cov for both Linux and Windows) (Disabled by default)
 ASAN                                |  Enable Address Sanitizer checks.
 Only supported on Linux/Debug build (Disabled by default)
 VALGRIND                            |  Enable Valgrind checks.
 Only supported on Linux/Debug and incompatible with ASAN=ON (Disabled by default)
 BUILD_DOC                           |  Build documentation for this library (Disabled by default)